FileBrowser Can’t Find your Linux or Unix Server

 • Setting up a Connection

-• FileBrowser Computer Name Field
+• FileBrowser's Name or URL Field

 To start, try using the IP address of your Linux machine in FileBrowser.
 When that works, try using the machine name instead.